Ilocos Sur: Vigan

 Vigan, almost four centuries old, was once known as Kabigbigaan (from biga, a coarse, erect plant with large, ornate leaves that grows on riverbanks).
 Bigan was later changed to Vigan.
 To the Spanish it was Villa Fernandina, in honor of King Ferdinand.

 Vigan was founded in 1574 by Spanish conquistador Juan de Salcedo as the capital of Ylocos.
 The town, with a population of 8,000 (greater than that of Manila at the time), was the center of Ilocano civilization before Salcedo's arrival.
 It was somewhat prosperous, trading with the Chinese and Japanese who brought jars, silk and crockery through the nearby port of Pandan, Caoayan.

 In the 19th century, Vigan traded with Europe.
 Ships loaded with indigo delivered their goods to textile mills.
 The invention of chemical dyes in Germany eliminated this industry.
 Affluent citizens of Vigan stocked their homes with statuettes of brass and iron, dinnerware, and other artifacts of European civilization, including fine ivory, inlaid furniture, and Chinese wares.

 Social institutions

 Salcedo bequeathed his encomienda to a select group who continued the tenancy system which developed into the practice of caciquism, landlordism and usury.
 The kaillanes revolted against the aristocracy in 1762.
 Vigan's two sections during the mid-19th-century indigo boom—one for the meztizos and the other for the naturales—remain distinct.

-Migration
+Initial migration

 Spanish colonizers used free labor in the development of Ilocos Sur.
 Resentment of free labor triggered sporadic revolts, and those who refused to be slaves or tenants left the region for Abra and the Cagayan Valley.
 From 1898 to the first decade of the 20th century, covered oxcarts moved to the rich plains of Pangasinan, Nueva Ecija and Tarlac.
 Children were told tales of Lam-ang, Angalo, Aran, Juan Sadot and other legendary Ilocano characters.
 Folk songs such as "Pamulinawen", "Manang Biday", and "Dungdungwen Kanto Unay, Unay" became popular.